Robert Glasper: Career

-In the summer of 2019 Glasper was Artist in Residence at the North Sea Jazz Festival, curating and performing over the weekend with a series of special bands and projects across the festival's stages.
+In the summer of 2019, Glasper was Artist in Residence at the North Sea Jazz Festival, curating and performing over the weekend with a series of special bands and projects across the festival's stages.

 In September 2019, Glasper was Artist in Residence at the John F. Kennedy Center for the Performing Arts.
 He commemorated the opening of their new building with a two-week series of events and outreach.
 On October 3, 2019, Glasper released the mixtape Fuck Yo Feelings, his first recording with Loma Vista Recordings, on the first day of his 56-show 2019 residency at the Blue Note Jazz Club.
 Fuck Yo Feelings is the result of a two-day session in which Glasper texted invitations to his musician friends to stop by the studio and organically create together.
 Featured artists, who included Herbie Hancock, Cordae, Buddy, Andra Day, Yebba, Baby Rose and Rapsody, often composed their contributions on the spot.
 The album's name mirrors a tattoo that Glasper got a week before recording.
 In 2019, Glasper appeared in Toni Thai Sterrett's "Potty Break" web series as an R&B artist named "The Hawk".
 Glasper closed out 2019 by composing the original music for the documentary The Apollo, which tells the story of the Harlem venue of the same name.
 Glasper co-wrote and performed the film's end credit song "Don't Turn Back Now" alongside Ledisi.

-In 2020, Glasper continued his work on the big screen by writing the score for the film The Photograph.
+In 2020, Glasper wrote the score for the film The Photograph.
 Released on February 14, 2020, the film was directed by Stella Meghie and stars Issa Rae and Lakeith Stanfield.
 On June 25, 2020, Robert Glasper, Kamasi Washington, Terrace Martin, and 9th Wonder announced the formation of a supergroup, Dinner Party.
 They released a single, "Freeze Tag", followed by their self-titled debut album on July 10, 2020.
 In March 2020 March Glasper performed at the March On Washington with Derrick Hodge and George Clinton.
 On August 27 2020, Glasper released "Better Than I Imagined", the first single from his forthcoming Black Radio 3 album.
 It features H.E.R. and Meshell Ndegeocello.
 In August 2020, Glasper contributed to the live streamed recording of the singer Bilal's EP Voyage-19, created remotely during the COVID-19 pandemic lockdowns.
 It was released the following month with proceeds from its sales going to participating musicians in financial hardship from the pandemic.
 In September 2020, Glasper collaborated with Common to write and perform the ending theme song for the educational Netflix show Bookmarks, in which Black celebrities and artists read children's books by Black authors to spark meaningful conversations about empathy, equality, justice, self-love, and anti-racism.
 Presented by Marley Dias, the show features readings by Lupita Nyong'o, Jill Scott, Misty Copeland, Karamo Brown and more.